 Return to Baltra Island and say farewell to the enchanted islands.
 Upon arrival in Quito, a representative will escort you to your hotel.
 Enjoy an optional afternoon excursion, time permitting, to the local craft market.
 Dinner is served at your hotel.

-Enjoy breakfast at your hotel before transferring to the airport for your return flight home.
+Enjoy an included breakfast at your hotel before transferring to the airport for your return flight home.